 Another thing is that we should not have planted some plants.
 For instance, I planted some basil out of habit because my father always planted some.
 But we do not really know what to do with it!
 Next year, we will focus on plants we use to optimize the room for more efficiency.

 We did not fertilize enough the soil in my opinion.
 We only used some fertilizer from the shop.
 Either we should have used more fertilizer.
 Or we should have directly used a greater quantity of manure in the soil when we turned it.
 My father always used manure for this.
-I think that is what we are going to do next year.
-I am going to see if I can find cheap manure at one of our local farmers.
+I think that is what we will do next year.
+I will see if I can find cheap manure at one of our local farmers.

 Finally, our timing was not great.
 We started a bit late in the season.
 It took us longer than we expected to get started.
 We should have planted the seeds and seedlings at least two weeks earlier.
 And we planted the last seeds too late.
 The fennels and broccoli that we planted after we had more room in the garden did not have enough time to grow.
-Next year, we are definitely going to try to plant earlier.
+Next year, we will try to plant earlier.

 In total, our garden made us a profit of 50 CHF in one year!
 And it gave us excellent organic vegetables during the harvest season.
 We are really happy with the result.
-I was not expecting a profit from our garden this year honestly.
-It was a lot of work but we enjoyed it a lot.
+I was not expecting a profit from our garden this year, honestly.
+It was a lot of work, but we enjoyed it a lot.
 And we learned a lot during this year.
 We did many things wrong.
 But we are learning from our mistakes and we will not make them again next year.
-But I am pretty sure that we are going to make new mistakes next year!
+But I am pretty sure that we will make new mistakes next year!

 Next year, we will probably still be in the same apartment.
 So we will still do the same garden.
 We plan to make it slightly bigger, but not a lot.
 Probably about thirty percent bigger.
-On the other hand, we are going to work on improving what we did wrong this year.
-I hope we are going to get better at it every ear :) Once we move to a bigger house, we are going to check for the possibility to have a garden too.
+On the other hand, we will work on improving what we did wrong this year.
+I hope we will get better at it every ear.
+Once we move to a bigger house, we will check for the possibility of having a garden too.

 Do you have any gardening tips for us?
 Do you have a vegetable garden at your house?